 Standing watch over this ecological abundance, 300-million-year-old Grandfather Mountain is both a symbol for and a protector of the region’s priceless natural history.
 Grandfather is unique because in less than 5,000 acres there is habitat for 16 distinct ecological communities and 72 rare or endangered species.

-The purpose of the Man and Biosphere program is to foster harmonious relationships between human beings and their environment.
-Their mission is to identify and share information on ways that man can enjoy economic prosperity without destroying the environment.
+The purpose of UNESCO’s Man and the Biosphere program is to foster harmonious relationships between human beings and their environment.
+Its mission is to identify and share information on ways that man can enjoy economic prosperity without destroying the environment.

 Note: A Biosphere Reserve is not land controlled by the United Nations.
-Grandfather Mountain, Inc. makes its own decisions regarding the operation of its business and management of its resources without any input from the United Nations.
+The Grandfather Mountain Stewardship Foundation makes its own decisions regarding the operation of its business and management of its resources without any input from the United Nations.